how-tos

 Pros of the in-house team:

-• Independence from third parties.
+• independence from third parties.
 Your in-house team knows the company’s needs and processes, works more efficiently, and doesn’t juggle tasks from ten other clients.

-• Full control over the management processes.
+• full control over the management processes.
 You get to decide how to manage the team and which approach is the best within the company’s framework.

-• Brand consistency.
+• brand consistency.
 The idea is obvious — your in-house employees are the most familiar people with the company’s vision and brand identity, especially if they are the ones who created this identity.

-• A long-term benefit.
+• a long-term benefit.
 If your designers stay, they will become well aware of your company processes, product peculiarities, and the “internal kitchen”.

 If you spend a decent amount of time picking up the right designers, constantly take care of their development and growth, and get them the best equipment — an in-house team will prosper your company.
 The fact is that not all companies have the resources for such a long process.
 This brings us to the drawbacks of having an in-house team.